bids-apps/freesurfer/README.md

 ### Description
 This app implements surface reconstruction using Freesurfer.
 It reconstructs the surface for each subject individually and then creates a study specific template.
 In case there are multiple sessions the Freesurfer longitudinal pipeline is used (creating subject specific templates) unless instructed to combine data across sessions.
+This app is available for both Freesurfer 6 and 7.

 The current Freesurfer version for Freesurfer 6 is based on: freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.1.tar.gz The current Freesurfer version for Freesurfer 7 is based on: freesurfer-linux-centos7_x86_64-7.4.1.tar.gz